migte/TPLink-Desktop-Interface/README.md

 **If your devices is marked as "expermiental" and it either works or does not work, I would love your help to make them compatible with my interface, as it is just a few simple steps I cannot replicate since I do not personally have the devices.
 Feel free to contact me in the case that is so :)

+# Features
+_(todo: pretty up this area on GUI overhaul)_

+* Power on and off devices
+* Enable or disable the LED indicator on select devices
+* Change the color of color changing compatible devices
+* Select all devices, or individual devices ( in other words, your can select however many devices without having to create "groups")

 # How to get started
 ### Step 1:
 The first step is to install node from https://nodejs.org/en/download/ .
 This is a runtime enviroment that allows javascript to be run as a backend language.